Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Fix:

-- Clean the windshield with a clay bar + glass cleaner to remove contaminants
+- Clean the windshield with a clay bar kit plus automotive glass cleaner to remove embedded road film

-- Verify correct blade size for your model
+- Verify correct blade sizes for your model against the table above

-- If chattering persists, the wiper arm spring may be weak β consider arm replacement
+- If chattering persists after all of the above, the arm spring is weak and the arm needs replacement

 Wipers Not Parking Correctly

-Cause: After blade replacement, wipers sometimes park too high or in the wrong position.
+Cause: Wipers parking too high or in the wrong position after blade replacement.

 Fix:

-- If still wrong, do a soft reset (hold both steering wheel buttons for 10 seconds)
+- If still wrong: soft reset (hold both steering wheel scroll buttons for 10 seconds)

-- Check that the wiper arm nut is tight β a loose arm can slip on the splined shaft
+- Confirm the wiper arm nut is torqued properly — a loose arm will slip on the splined shaft over time

 Squeaking on Dry Glass

-Cause: This is normal β wiper blades are designed to work on wet glass.
-Dry wiping causes friction noise.
+Cause: Normal behavior — wiper blades are designed for wet glass.
+Dry contact creates friction noise.

 Fix:

-- Always spray washer fluid before using wipers
+- Always spray washer fluid before activating wipers

-- Apply a hydrophobic coating (Rain-X, Gtechniq G1) to the windshield β water beads off and you'll use wipers less
+- Apply a hydrophobic windshield coating — water beads off and wiper use drops significantly

-- Check your auto-wiper sensitivity setting β lower it if wipers activate in light mist
+- Lower auto-wiper sensitivity in the touchscreen wiper menu if wipers trigger in light mist

 Auto-Wipers Activating Randomly